-- 16.4 Diagram 8 (above) demonstrates how the open space to be provided as part of this development is fundamental to creating connections and linkages into the broader open space network of the Three Kings and Puketepapa area. - 16.5 Three important objectives for open space were identified through discussions with the Local Board and Council and the consultation process in general.
-These objectives are set out below: - a) To expand the area of open space along the eastern flank of the Maunga to protect its landscape dominance.
-In particular there was a strong call for a significant area of open space in the north-western corner of the Fletcher land to provide a strong interface and buffer between future uses and the Maunga.
+- 16.1 One of the key drivers of this plan change request is to create quality open spaces which provide new connections to the Maunga, creates a series of open space areas which frame the eastern edge of the Maunga and opens up the block to the surrounding area. - 16.2 The master plan demonstrates the open space linkages in the broader Three Kings and Puketapapa area and how this precinct plan is an important part of providing the connections and linkages across this open space network. - 16.3 Through the discussions with the Local Board and Council and through the consultation process, two important objectives for open space were identified: - a) To expand the area of open space along the eastern flank of the Maunga to protect its landscape dominance.
+In particular there was a strong call for a significant area of open space in the north-western corner of the Fletcher Residential site to provide a strong interface and buffer between future uses and the Maunga. - b) To provide strong linkages variously connecting, the Maunga, Mt Eden Road and the existing open space network.
+This was seen as a broad integrated open space network which provided connections culturally and physically between these important areas.